 Adhesive window films are an inexpensive DIY option to improve existing windows.
 We’ve used both thermal film (handy for reducing UV fading too) and frosted films in different homes for different applications.
 The frosted film is great for locations where you want added privacy, such as bathrooms or windows directly facing a neighbour, without shutting out all the light and heat.

 Using full heavy curtains (or snugly fitted thermal blinds) can help trap heat in winter and block hot summer sun.
 Our curtains and blinds definitely get a workout!
 I chase the sun in winter and hide from it in summer.
 In a previous home (different style in a different climate), we had exterior shutters installed.
 Not only did they let us lock-up like a fortress, they made an enormous difference in the summertime by blocking heat, filtering sun, and allowing us to maintain both airflow and security.

 Our current home is not air-conditioned, and we rely completely on airflow (augmented with fans when needed) and our window coverings to manage temperature.
 Using airflow and cross-ventilation during summer really helps, especially if there is a nice breeze.

 Deciduous shade trees can help shield your home from hot summer sun (and look great while they consume carbon); however, be conscious of root spread relative to foundations and underground services.
-Consider neighbours if properties are close together, and don’t forget about the autumn clean-up factor and remember to keep your gutters clear.
+Consider neighbours if properties are close together, don’t forget about the autumn clean-up factor, and remember to keep your gutters clear.

 Our current feature topic is greener choices around the home.
 This month’s posts explore home energy efficiency, with a focus on doable changes for real life improvements in your existing home and budget.
 Check out the full mini-series: